bc-mkatz/api/docs/v3-catalog.md

 </p>
 <div class="param">is_thumbnail (optional)</div>

-[Boolean](#boolean) Flag for identifying whether the image is used as the product's thumbnail.
+Boolean: Flag for identifying whether the image is used as the product's thumbnail.

 </p>
 <div class="param">sort_order (optional)</div>

-[Integer](#integer) The order in which the image will be displayed on the product page.
+Integer: The order in which the image will be displayed on the product page.
 Higher integers give the image a lower priority.
 When updating, if the image is given a lower priority, all images with a `sort_order` the same as or greater than the image's new `sort_order` value will have their `sort_order`s reordered.

 </p>
 <div class="param">description (optional)</div>

-[String](#string) The description for the image.
+String: The description for the image.

 </p>
 <div class="param">image_url (optional)</div>

-[String](#string) Must be a fully qualified URL path, including protocol.
+String: Must be a fully qualified URL path, including protocol.

 </p>
 <div class="param">image_file (optional)</div>

-[String](#string) Must be sent as a multipart/form-data field in the request body.
+String: Must be sent as a multipart/form-data field in the request body.

 </div>